k-dimple/ubuntu-core-docs/docs/how-to-guides/install-on-openstack.md

 ## More information

---- TODO: Point to the correct link below ---
 See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using your new Ubuntu Core installation or learn how to [build your own Ubuntu Core image for public clouds](/tutorials/build-a-public-cloud-image/index).